-An example of this kind of deceit was displayed several months ago when Tiger Woods, a professional golfer, revealed to congress, that golf balls were manufactured to his specifications, with the look and markings of the balls amateurs could purchase at their local golf store.
+An example of this kind of deceit was displayed several years ago when Tiger Woods, a professional golfer, revealed to a congressional investigating committee, that golf balls were manufactured to his specifications, with the look and markings of the balls amateurs could purchase at their local golf store.
 The reality was, the amateurs could not buy the golf ball Tiger was playing even though it looked identical.
 This is a common practice in the world of product endorsement.